BrunchTea/Mini-Compiler/README.md

 # Mini-Compiler
- A mini compiler using C
+ A mini compiler using C, designed for DSA homework, sp23